Nabanita29/EquiLearn.github.io/README.md

   - Content is available in multiple languages to cater to diverse user bases.

 - **Scholarships for NIOS/CBSE Exams**
-  - Provides scholarship support for students preparing for NIOS or CBSE exams, aimed at underprivileged and disabled students.
+  - Provides scholarship support for students preparing for NIOS or CBSE exams, aimed at underprivileged and disabled students

-- **Personalized Learning Roadmaps**
-  - Tailored learning paths based on the student's academic background, disability, and learning goals.

 - **Freemium Model with Premium Features**
   - Basic educational content available for free.